deeptishelar/BikeSimulation/README.md

 6. The program will display the input commands from the file and the output

-7. Additionally Junit test cases are also provided.
+**Additionally** **Junit test cases** are also provided.
 These can be executed in IntelliJ.
-Open
+Open BikeSimulation/src/test/BikeSimulationTest.java and run as current file.
+The test cases accept the input command files under out/production/BikeSimulation/resources.